 Keeping this in mind, we don’t neglect to praise each of those students that worked well and performed accordingly.
 We can pay tribute to them without putting the rest of the class down or making comparisons.
 Acknowledgment of their achievement empowers them to go on with their efforts and sets a good example for those who have room for development.

 With this simple strategy of consequent formative-summative assessment, your students can grasp the opportunity for a spiral learning progression that leads to their best performance.
 After discussing grades, as a different follow-up activity, you can use edtech to connect your students with role models all over the world for valuable insights on dealing with success and failure.
-Students can also discover how self-management skills relate with accomplishments in studies and career.
+Through this special explorative topic, students can also discover how self-management skills relate to accomplishments in studies and career.
 Here’s how to organize this unique reflection activity with 100mentors:

 Teaching informed by assessment with a focus on the advancement of students’ self-management skills is an optimal way to apply Approaches to Teaching and Learning during revision sessions and examination periods.
 Create a base of meaningful learning experiences and self-regulation practices for your students to reach their goals in the DP examinations and the rest of the challenging endeavors to come.